Puvan-git/federated-learning/README.md

 2. Navigate to the app's directory: `cd federated-learning`
 3. Install dependencies: `npm install`

-## Setting Up Environment Variables
-Explain how to set up any required environment variables.

 ## Running the App
 To start the development server,
+1. Start a terminal
+2. run: `python3 app.py`
+3. Begin new terminal
-1. Navigate to `/frontend` directory
+4. Navigate to `/frontend` directory
-2. run: `npm start`
+5. run: `npm start` on current terminal

 ## Features & Usage
 1. Form-Based Hyperparameter Selection: